Three different quantization variants all scored 15/15 on automated quality tests. One couldn't translate a sentence into Spanish.

 Conclusion

-Our experience with three quantization variants of a large MoE model demonstrates that standard collapse tests create a false sense of quality assurance.
+Our experience with three quantization variants of a large MoE model shows that standard collapse tests create a false sense of security.
 A model can:

 - Score 15/15 on collapse tests with 0 warnings